 How do I get the benefits I need?

-- Contact your Savannah Tech SNAP representative for pre-screening, application or re-certification assistance
+- Contact your Savannah Tech SNAP representative for pre-screening, application submission or renewal assistance.

 To start the application process for SNAP, Medicaid, PeachCare for Kids, CAPS, etc., please complete this SNAP Screening Form to determine benefit eligibility for community resources.